-Benefit from our Institute of Mathematics and its Applications (IMA) approved courses that offer a broad range of topics to study and the freedom to shape your degree to your interests and career aspirations.
+Study our Institute of Mathematics and its Applications (IMA) approved courses at our Preston Campus.
+They offer a broad range of topics to study and the freedom to shape your degree to your interests and career aspirations.

-Throughout our courses you’ll study the three areas of mathematics; pure, applied and statistics – as well as the chance to explore specialist areas such as cryptology, logic and mathematical biology.
+On our courses you’ll study the three areas of mathematics; pure, applied and statistics.
+You'll also get the chance to explore specialist areas such as cryptology, logic and mathematical biology.
 As you gain in-depth knowledge of mathematical theory you’ll also learn about its applications in the real world.

 Study Mathematics01 / 01

-- Our degrees are accredited by the Institute of Mathematics and its Applications (IMA) to meet the educational requirements of the Chartered Mathematician designation when followed by subsequent training and experience in employment.
+- Our degrees are accredited by the Institute of Mathematics and its Applications (IMA).
+They meet the educational requirements of a Chartered Mathematician when followed by training and experience in employment.

-You’ll have opportunities to complete a final year individual project or take part in our undergraduate research internship scheme under the guidance of a supervisor, to investigate in-depth an area or application of mathematics that particularly interests you.
+- You can complete a final year individual project or take part in our undergraduate research internship scheme.
+This will be under the guidance of a supervisor.
+You'll investigate, in-depth, an area or application of mathematics that particularly interests you.

-Mathematics graduates can be found throughout industry, business and commerce, in the public and private sectors, with large employers and in small organisations.
-Employers value the intellectual rigour and reasoning skills that mathematics students acquire, as well as their analytical approach to problem-solving.
+Mathematics graduates can be found throughout multiple industries.
+Business and commerce, in the public and private sectors, with large employers and in small organisations.
+Employers value the intellectual rigour and reasoning skills that mathematics students have.
+As well as their analytical approach to problem-solving.

 You’ll be taught in a friendly and supportive environment by expert tutors with doctoral research degrees.
 Staff are engaged in a broad range of Mathematical research covering pure, applied and education focused maths.
 Find out more about the full research specialism and interests of staff from across the Jeremiah Horrocks Institute.